Process & policy of becoming a 4-H volunteer

 Potential 4-H Volunteers/Advisors Must:

-1. Katie Wells, Extension Educator, will review your application.
+- An Extension Educator will review your application.

-2. Your references will be contacted and asked to complete a written reference form.
+- Your references will be contacted and asked to complete a reference form.

-4. An interview with the 4-H Educator will be scheduled.
-Your interview will be scheduled only after the written references have been received.
+- You will be scheduled for an interview with the Educator.
+Your interview will be scheduled only after the references have been received.

-6. You will be notified of your status and will receive further instructions.
+- You will be notified of your status.

 Becoming an Organizational Advisor